TheThingsArchive/python-app-sdk/DOCUMENTATION.md

   * `msg`: **JSON object**  the message received by the client
   * `client`: **object**  the client from which the callback is executed are calling

-On each message reception, you should see **receving message from** in the console, and the callback will be executed.

 #### setConnectCallback
 Set the connection callback function to be executed when the client connect to the broker.
 ```python